-A minimum of 500 hours of direct, “hands-on,” patient care experience is required by May 31, 2022.
+A minimum of 500 hours of direct, “hands-on,” patient care experience is required by the application deadline.
 Eligible experiences include work as an RN, EMT, paramedic, medical assistant, physical therapy or occupational therapy assistant.
-Contact your enrollment advisor for more examples.
+Contact an enrollment advisor at PittPAHybrid@shrs.pitt.edu for more examples.

 Technical Standards Verification